 - Pinch of black pepper

-- Optional toppings – chopped bacon, toasted almonds, Parmesan cheese, or squeeze of lemon juice
+- Optional toppings: Chopped bacon, toasted almonds, Parmesan cheese, or a squeeze of lemon juice

 Instructions

-- Place the green beans on a large rimmed sheet pan.
+- Place the green beans on a large rimmed sheet pan and spread them out in a single layer.
 Drizzle with oil and add the salt and pepper.
 Toss to coat.
-Spread out in a single layer on the pan.
 (TIP: Use parchment paper on the sheet pan for easy cleanup, but it’s not necessary.
 The green beans will get slightly more caramelized if you don’t.)

 - Roast until the green beans are tender, 10-12 minutes.
 Cook 1-2 minutes if you like them a little crispy and browned.